Spyderisk/.github/README.md

-# .github
+# Welcome to the Spyderisk Open Project on GitHub

-Special repo for the Spyderisk Organisation profile
+Here you will find all of the code and some of the documentation that makes up Spyderisk.